ZEUSGMJ/ZEUSGMJ/README.md

 # About
 :wave: Hello there, I'm Jisnu aka `ZEUSGMJ` and I'm from India.
 I'm an avid Programmer, Hip-Hop genre enthusiast, and undergrad in Mechatronics Engineering.
 I'm currently working as a Software Developer at Gpi India.

-- 🌱 I’m currently learning React and NextJs.
+- 🌱 I’m currently learning React, NextJs, and Astro.

 ## :musical_note: Spotify
 <a href="https://open.spotify.com/user/wvckgj74wvfnyyzl8vtg6pwrr" target="_blank" referrerpolicy="no-referrer">